-- Improve Credit Ratings: A continuous feed of online data means credit ratings can be updated in real time.
+- Improve Credit Ratings: A continuous feed of online data allows real-time credit ratings.
 This provides lenders with a more accurate picture of a customer’s assets, business operations and transaction history.

 - Provide More Accurate Pricing: Progressive Insurance already tailors its policies to account for a customer’s changing financial situation.
-In the Internet of Things, data from automobile sensors will also help insurance companies issues its policy holders with warnings about accidents, traffic jams and weather conditions.
+In the Internet of Things, data from automobile sensors will also help insurance companies issue its policyholders with warnings about accidents, traffic jams and weather conditions.
 That makes for safer drivers and fewer payouts.

 Every day, their software collected half a million prices of products sold in the U.S. and analyzed the results.
 In 2008, just after Lehman Brothers filed for bankruptcy, their tool was able to detect a deflationary swing in prices far earlier than the official CPI report did.